ajboni/calvo/README.md

 ![calvo](static/img/2020-07-27.png)
 ![connections](static/img/2020-07-27-connections.gif)

-# Features and limitations
+# Features
 - Runs entirely on the terminal.
 - Suports launching multiple instances of jalv and interconnect them automatically.
 - Suports launching multiple instances of calvo.
 - Category based plugin browser.
-- No GUI customization is loaded, that rules out any plugin which has a UI based workflow.
-- Autoconnect inputs of system, and every plugin, linearly until reaching2 configured output.
+- Autoconnect inputs of system, and every plugin, linearly until reaching configured output.
 Dealing with mono/stereo conversion along the way.
+- Load plugin presets.

+# Limitations
+- No GUI customization is loaded, any plugin which has a UI based workflow won't work properly.
+- Only works with mono or stereo inputs/outputs.

 ### Roadmap to 1.0: [https://github.com/ajboni/calvo/milestone/1](Milestone)